eemeli/yaml/docs/03_options.md

 // { number: '999' }
 ```

-The options supported by various `yaml` are split into various categories, depending on how and where they are used.
+The options supported by various `yaml` features are split into various categories, depending on how and where they are used.
 Options in various categories do not overlap, so it's fine to use a single "bag" of options and pass it to each function or method.

 ## Parse Options